domagojk/scalable-arhitecture/README.md

 If you are used to React/Redux arhitecture you probably never think about the application state as something a component would manage.
 But, if a component can be indepent, reusable and testable, why would you use it only for the view part of the app?

-Every component is merly describing itself.
+Every Recycle component acts like a function.
 Based on some input, a component is producing an output.
 This output is sometimes a JSX formatted view, action stream, reducers stream etc.

 Recycle component doesn't render anything.
 Driver is doing that (in this case: "React driver").

-This means, a component can be used for calculating state.
+This means, a component can also be used for calculating state.

 We can feed a component with the `actions$` stream and use its output for the application store.

-Since isolated, a component is unaware of the application state or how are we using its output.
+Since isolated, a component is unaware of the application state and how are we using its output.
 This output can represent a complete or just a part of the application state.

-In this app, we are using Recycle's store driver which can indetify a "state component" by its `aggregate` property.
+In this example, we are using Recycle's store driver which can indetify a "state component" by its `aggregate` property.

-Aggregate has two functions: it serves as a component initial state and it gives a store driver information about which part of the application state will the component calculate the state.
+Aggregate has two functions: it serves as a component initial state and it gives a store driver information about which part of the application state a component will modify.

-For example, if the complete application has to be an object:
+For example, if the complete app state has to be an object:
 ```javascript
 {
   active: 'homepage',